 After the set, we caught a ride out back to the hotel as it was raining outside.
 I chilled in our room with Austin and we watched some movies.
 I forget what we ordered.
 It was funny though.

 Sydney, New South Wales – Day Seven

-Next day we headed back to Sydney for the day, another Sidewave show.
-Shuttle to the airport, band takes pictures with fans, board plane, sleep, wake up in Sydney, back to same hotel we were at two days ago, get ready for two hours, shuttle to show, set up shop for the day.
+The next day we headed back to Sydney for the day, another Sidewave show.
+Shuttle to the airport, the band takes pictures with fans, board plane, sleep, wake up in Sydney, back to the same hotel we were two days ago, get ready for two hours, shuttle to show, set up shop for the day.
 I had a lot of editing and posting to do so I had my little computer set up in the corner and got shit done.

 Phil loves to fuck with me, he knows I hate when people start interacting with me for every shot I take so he kept doing this whenever he saw me.